-As you enter the Magic Kingdom, there are Disney employees with cameras stationed throughout the park.
-They offer to take that iconic picture in front of the castle with their beautiful camera.
-They’ll hand you a PhotoPass card with a web address and a 16 digit ID number.
+As you enter the Magic Kingdom (or any Disney Park for that matter), you’ll find Disney employees with cameras stationed throughout the park.
+They offer to take that iconic picture in front of the castle with their beautiful camera, posing with the Millennium Falcon in Star Wars: Galaxy’s Edge, and more.
+After getting the perfect shot, they’ll then scan your MagicBand or hand you a PhotoPass card with a web address and a 16 digit ID number.

 Disney PhotoPass photographers will also take a picture with your camera if you ask.